Welshy92/everyday-legends/docs/testing.md

 * MIME error appearing on deployed Heroku app, meaning my CSS stylesheet was not being loaded.
 Installed django-heroku and redeployed the app on Herouku.
 * Everyday Legends title in the nav bar link not working.
 Added correct href.
 * Making a new post (both successful and unsuccseful) rendered the next page incorrectly.
 Made invalid form recreate the form and a valid form now redirects to "index" which is the same as the home page.
+* The pagination button was causeing some whitespace on smaller screen sizes between the button and the footer.
+Fixed by overriding the margin size of the css class.

 ### **Known Bugs**